sarathcs/blog/index.md

-## Hi There!
+## Sarath Chandra S

-I am **_Sarath Chandra S_**, author of this space and this is place to pen down my thoughts on Developer Journey, Books, Code.
+I am the author of this space and I will pen down my thoughts on Developer Journey, Books, Code.

 ``` Just warming up.
 More to come :)```